zach-zabetakis/DQC/data/README.md

 `(AG-AN) pattern` - monster's attack pattern.
 Equal chance of each action

+## Quest

+Perform quests to test your strength or gain a variety of rewards.
+Note that name and employer are for display purposes only.
+If a number of battles is omitted then the quest is based on exploration and does not have a fixed progression.

+`(A) id` - unique quest identifier

+`(B) name` - quest display name

+`(C) location` - town or area where this quest can be accepted

+`(D) employer` - who is offering this quest

+`(E) battles` - (optional) total number of battles in this quest

+`(F) reward.experience` - experience reward upon quest completion

+`(G) reward.gold` - gold reward upon quest completion

+`(H) reward.item` - item reward upon quest completion

 ## Shield

 Items which can be equipped in a character's SHIELD slot.
 Note that description is for display purposes only.